 - 1. Make sure that the power switch that is on the rear of the instrument is in the Off position. - 2.
 To use a computer to operate the instrument, connect the appropriate end of the supplied USB cable to the USB port that is on the rear of the instrument, and then connect the other end to a USB port on the computer. - 3.
-To operate the instrument in standalone mode, connect one end of the 25-pin parallel cable to the printer port, and then connect the other end to the printer. - 4.
-Load paper into the printer according to the manufacturer's instructions and connect the printer's power cord. - 5.
-Connect the supplied power adapter to the power port that is on the rear of the instrument, and then connect the other end to a grounded electrical wall outlet.

-6. Turn the instrument around so that the front of the instrument now faces you.
+Connect the supplied power adapter to the power port that is on the rear of the instrument, and then connect the other end to a grounded electrical wall outlet. - 4.
+Turn the instrument around so that the front of the instrument now faces you.